marijnhurkens/aws-sam-test/readme.md

 2. `sam local start-api`
 3. Api is accessable on http://127.0.0.1:3000 (probably, check console)

+To use the env variables file: `sam local start-api --env env-vars.json`

+Todo: how to define parameters when using sam local start-api?
+Doesn't work: sam local start-api --env-vars env-vars.json --parameter-values 'GlobalVarTest=hallo' (still gives globaldefault as defined  in template.yaml)

 The go executable is automatically reloaded after building.
 The local test api accepts having a request body on a GET request, when deployed this generates a 403 bad request.

 Findings: